 4. Warehouse Builder Runtime Platform Service

 The server-side component of the warehouse builder is the runtime platform service.
 It allows deployment and execution services.
-If the user wants to run these services then the Runtime platform service should be active.
-This helps the user to manage the execution of the mappings and flow of process within warehouse builder.
+If the user wants to run these services, then the Runtime platform service should be active.
+This helps the user to manage the execution of the mappings and flow of process within the warehouse builder.
 It makes certain that the deployment and execution audit data is stored in the runtime repository.